-With the exception of the Mount Temple One Bedroom Suite (which has partial lake views) if the room type doesn’t have the word Lakeview in it, you won’t have one and will instead be on the otherside of the hottel.
-So of course without a doubt the most coveted room type is a Lakeview Room of some description.
+With the exception of the Mount Temple One Bedroom Suite (which has partial lake views), if the room type doesn’t have the word Lakeview in it, you won’t have one and will instead be on the other side of the hotel.
+So, of course, without a doubt, the most coveted room type is a Lakeview Room of some description.

-Being able to open the curtains and see the formidable Lake Louise and the imposing Victoria Glacier in the background is a unique experience.
-It almost makes you want to sleep with the curtains open so this is your first view in the morning.
+Opening the curtains and seeing the formidable Lake Louise and the imposing Victoria Glacier in the background is a unique experience.
+It almost makes you want to sleep with the curtains open, so this is your first view in the morning.

-Room location tip: Since the Mount Temple wing is relatively new (built 2004) it is a little further of a walk from the hotel lobby, but closer to the parking.
-It is also the only part of the hotel that has air conditioning as opposed to more basic temperature control that the rest of the hotel has.
-However you rarely need air conditioning in the Rockies, even in the summer.
+Room location tip: Since the Mount Temple wing is relatively new (built 2004), it is a little further from the hotel lobby but closer to the parking.
+It is also the only part of the hotel with air conditioning instead of the more basic temperature control that the rest of the hotel has.
+However, you rarely need air conditioning in the Rockies, even in the summer.

-The Fairmont Chateau Lake Louise has a resort fee of $15 CAD per room per day.
-This covers high speed internet, seasonal activities and rentals (see activities), pool and fitness club access, and a shuttle to Lake Louise village.
+The Fairmont Chateau Lake Louise has a resort fee of $40 CAD per room per day.
+This covers high-speed internet, seasonal activities and rentals (see activities), pool and fitness club access, and a shuttle to Lake Louise village.

-Pull up to the lobby area while you check in, and you will be able to use your hotel key for access to the parking garage.
-At the guarded gate, show your key for in and out privileges, and at the end of your stay they’ll give you a ticket to exit the parking lot one more time since you won’t have your hotel key anymore.
+Pull up to the lobby area while you check-in, and you will be able to use your hotel key to access the parking garage.
+At the guarded gate, show your key for in and out privileges, and at the end of your stay, they’ll give you a ticket to exit the parking lot one more time since you won’t have your hotel key anymore.

 Activities at the Fairmont Chateau Lake Louise